 What Is An Electric Skillet?

 An electric skillet is a skillet that heats up when plugged into the electric socket.
 It is used mostly for frying and slow cooking, but it can also be used for keeping your food warm.
-It does not look like a traditional frying pan, so it cannot be used quite like the one.

 The main advantage of the electric skillet is the even temperature contribution.
 Traditional stoves may heat your frying pans unevenly.
 The electric skillet keeps the temperature even, keeping it on the level you set it.
 Therefore, your food will be evenly cooked and your meal will be prepared much faster.